ArfaKA-03/javascript-projects/README.md

 ---

 ## Part 1:🛒 JavaScript Shopping Cart Project
-Task 1: Create a product array and print it in console.

-Task 2: Use .map() to display product list dynamically in the DOM.

-Task 3: Add "Add" buttons next to each product.

-Task 4: Push items into a cart array on button click.

-Task 5: Update product quantity after purchase (inventory simulation).

-Task 6: Calculate and display cart total dynamically.
+The project involves creating a product array and printing it in the console, then dynamically displaying the product list in the DOM using .map().
+Each product should have an "Add" button, and when clicked, the selected items are pushed into a cart array.
+The product quantity should be updated after each purchase to simulate inventory management, and the cart total must be calculated and displayed dynamically.
 ```bash
 # Clone the repository
 git clone https://github.com/your-username/javascript-mastery-projects.git